yuvaldori/gigaspaces-wiki-jekyll/xap100/async-persistency---mirror---advanced.markdown

 ## Log Messages

-The space persistency logging level can be modified as part of the `<GigaSpaces Root>\config\gs_logging.properties` file.
+The space persistency logging level can be modified as part of the `<XAP Root>\config\gs_logging.properties` file.
 By default, it is set to `java.util.logging.Level.INFO`:

 {% highlight java %}
 com.gigaspaces.persistent.level = INFO